udamir/youtrack-vscode/design/interface-components-design.md

 1. **Projects Panel**
    - A dedicated panel showing manually added YouTrack projects (not all available projects)
    - "Add Project" button at the top of the panel to add projects from YouTrack
+   - "Add Saved Search" button to add saved searches from YouTrack
+   - Projects and saved searches are displayed in separate collapsible sections
-   - Context menu option to remove projects from the panel
+   - Context menu options to remove projects or saved searches from the panel
    - Project persistence across sessions (remembered between restarts)
-   - Single-select functionality (only one project can be selected at a time)
+   - Single-select functionality (only one project or saved search can be selected at a time)
-   - Project selection affects the content shown in Issues and Knowledge Base panels
+   - Project/search selection affects the content shown in Issues and Knowledge Base panels
    - Each project displays name and potentially icon/status
+   - Each saved search displays name and query information
    - When YouTrack is not configured, displays a prominent "Setup Connection" button that launches the Configuration Wizard

 2. **Issues Panel**
    - Displays issues for the currently selected project
    - Includes a filter input field at the top
    - Toggle button to switch between list and tree view modes
+   - Quick filter buttons for issue types (Epic, Feature, Task, Bug)
+   - Toggle button to hide/show resolved issues
    - List view: flat list of issues for the selected project
    - Tree view: hierarchical display based on subtask relationships
    - Each issue displays:
      - ID (in readable format, e.g., "PROJECT-123")
      - Summary
      - Status indication (resolved/open)
+     - Type-specific icon (Epic, Feature, Task, Bug)
+     - Priority indicator with color coding (Critical, Major, Normal, Minor)
      - Different icons for resolved vs. open issues
      - Collapsible state for issues with subtasks
    - Proper loading states during data fetching